Tutorial Fellow in History

 Academic Background and Previous Positions

-I studied Ancient and Modern History at Oxford (1996), and then History and Anthropology at University College London before returning to Oxford for my DPhil. in History (2002).
+I studied Ancient and Modern History at Oxford (1996), and then History and Anthropology at University College London before returning to Oxford for my DPhil in History (2002).
 I then moved to Cambridge, first to a Research Fellowship at Clare Hall, and then in 2008 to a College Lectureship at Churchill and Murray Edwards College.
 I joined Brasenose and St. John's in 2011.

 Undergraduate Teaching Areas

-Early modern world and European history
+Early Modern Global and European history

 Graduate Teaching Areas